Next.js Guide

 yarn add @tamagui/next-theme

-Here's how you'd set up your _app.tsx:
+Here’s how to set up your _app.tsx:

 _app.tsx